 7. Lenovo Legion Y7000 15.6″ Gaming Laptop

 The Lenovo Legion is relatively inexpensively priced (at least for the measures of this guide), but it really makes the most of what it's given.
-The design here is strong, with a glare resistant FHD display with an ultra-thin 0.3 inch bezel on every side.
-Built as a gaming laptop first and foremost, it includes decent if not outstanding GPU and CPU along with RAM 16GB DDR4.
+The design here is strong, with a glare-resistant FHD display with an ultra-thin 0.3-inch bezel on every side.
+Built as a gaming laptop first and foremost, it includes decent if not outstanding GPU and CPU along with 16GB DDR4 RAM.
 The channeled cooling system keeps everything running just fine even when you hit higher performance games.

 And this is one of the most portable gaming laptops we've encountered.
 With a weight of right around five pounds and a super slim design, it can go with you anywhere.
-The full sized keyboard is completely backlit and features keys that are highly responsive to the touch, making it a best choice in its price range for RTS and MOBA players.
+The full-sized keyboard is completely backlit and features keys that are highly responsive to the touch, making it the best choice in its price range for RTS and MOBA players.

-In fact, this isn't the most exciting looking laptop, but it low key provides some of the best performance around.
+This isn't the most exciting-looking laptop, but it actually provides some of the best performance around.
 Those key specifications are meaningful, but so is the cooling system.
-This is a gaming laptop that can accomplish a lot of tasks at once without a hitch, so it's not just a good option as a gaming laptop but also if you're looking to get into serious development.
+This is a gaming laptop that can accomplish a lot of tasks at once without a hitch, so it's a good option both as a gaming laptop and if you're looking to get into serious development.

 9. Razer Blade 15 Gaming Laptop

-But what Razer always brings to the table are some great design sensibilities and gamer specific features.
-The chassis of the Razer Blade 15 is light and slim like you might expect from a laptop named the "Blade", and like most Razer products, it comes with a bounty of RGB configuration options for the keyboard.
+But what Razer always brings to the table are some great design sensibilities and gamer-specific features.
+The chassis of the Razer Blade 15 is light and slim, as you might expect from a laptop named the "Blade".
+And like most Razer products, it comes with a bounty of RGB configuration options for the keyboard.
 16GB RAM and a wealth of different ports round out a lean monster of a laptop.

 Best Gaming Laptop Under $2000 Buyer’s Guide

-If you’re not well versed in the components that go into a gaming laptop, it’s easy to get a little lost in the whole spec lists.
+If you aren’t well-versed in the components that go into a gaming laptop, it’s easy to get a little lost in the whole spec lists.
 But if you’re working with a budget of around $2000, your expectations for the specifications of your laptop should be pretty high.
 This is the budget range where we start to see some of the best laptops on the market.

-Below, we’ll help you understand the importance of the various specifications and features when shopping for the best gaming laptop under $2000 and also provide you with a loose understanding of the minimum requirements you should accept for a best quality laptop around $1000 or more.
+Below, we’ll help you understand the importance of the various specifications and features when shopping for the best gaming laptop under $2000 and also provide you with a basic run-down of the minimum requirements you should accept for a top-quality laptop around $1000 or more.
 That will help you better parse our reviews, but it can also be a valuable asset if you decide to expand your shopping search beyond our review list.

 Graphics Processing Unit